juntylpro1/secure-enterprise/projects-api-change-log.md

 ## 06 November 2023
 {: #06-nov-2023}

-The latest updates include the following breaking changes:
+The latest update includes the following breaking change:
-* The `pipeline_state` is now retired from the `configurations` `response` model.
+* The `configurations` `response` models for all methods no longer use a `pipeline_state`.
 All status information of a `configuration` is available in the augmented `state` property in the canonical schema of a `configuration`.

 ### Projects and configurations changes
 {: #projects-and-configs}